alisa0705/Recommendation-for-Data-Scientist-Interview-Preparation/README.md

 [![Python application test with Github Actions](https://github.com/nogibjj/Alisa_Project4/actions/workflows/build.yml/badge.svg)](https://github.com/nogibjj/Alisa_Project4/actions/workflows/build.yml)
 # Alisa_Project4:Youtube Recommendation for Data Scientist Interview Preparation

+and I used the example of getting youtube recommendation for data scientist interview preparation.

 The aim of this project is to create a microservice that returns a JASON payload, and also performs continuous integration(CI) through Github actions as well as deploy change (CD) through Fast API.

  build continuous delivery of FastAPI